Diva-Baihaqi/Diva-Baihaqi/README.md

 [![](./src/header_.png)](#)

-> <b>I'm a Web Developer who is a highly motivated person with strong technical, problem-solving with excellent time management, leadership, and team skills who is likely to create an impact on the organization/work, I'm a part of and always loves to socialize and experience new things in life.
-I have a great experience in Python, Flask, Angular, Node, Microservices and Backend Technologies including Machine Learning.</b>\
+> <b>Hello there!
+I'm [Your Name], a passionate Web Developer with a flair for creating seamless user experiences and sleek, modern web applications.</b>\
 > Want to discuss something?
-You can reach out to me on discord at <b>Dwanzil#8489</b>.
+You can reach out to me on discord at <b>div.dev#0</b>.